-Office of Student Financial Planning will assign this status to students who are failing SAP at the end of each payment period and were making SAP in the prior payment period.
+The Office of Student Financial Planning will assign this status to students who fail SAP at the end of each payment period but were making SAP in the prior payment period.
 The Office of Student Financial Planning will reinstate eligibility for one payment period without an appeal.